 On May 1, 2013, Changyou entered into an agreement to acquire all of the ordinary shares of 7Road held by the noncontrolling shareholders.
-The acquisition closed on June 5, 2013.
+The acquisition closed on June 5, 2013, and 7Road has been a wholly-owned subsidiary of Changyou since then.
+As the put option held by the owners of the noncontrolling interest lapsed upon the closing of Changyou's acquisition of their shares in 7Road, there was no associated accretion and no mezzanine equity during and after the third quarter of 2013.

-For the three months ended March 31, 2014 and 2013, accretion charges of nil and \$10.7 million, respectively, were recorded in the Sohu Group's statements of comprehensive income as net income attributable to the mezzanine-classified noncontrolling interest shareholders of 7Road.
+For the three and six months ended June 30, 2013, accretion charges of \$7.1 million and \$17.8 million, respectively, were recorded in the Sohu Group's statements of comprehensive income as net income attributable to the mezzanine-classified noncontrolling interest shareholders of 7Road.
+There was no associated accretion in 2014, as no mezzanine equity existed after Changyou's acquisition on June 5, 2013 of all of the ordinary shares of 7Road held by the noncontrolling shareholders.